nikolalsvk/blog/content/blog/improving-vim-workflow-with-fzf/index.md

 ## ASCII art (kind of)

 If you are a fan of drawing inside the terminal, then you are going to love this one.
-Try typing `:Commands` if you are using the [vim-fugitive](https://github.com/tpope/vim-fugitive) plugin.
+Try typing `:Commits` if you are using the [vim-fugitive](https://github.com/tpope/vim-fugitive) plugin.
 The plugin by itself is a pretty awesome wrapper around Git, just if you never want to leave the warmth of your Vim session.
-Anyways, if you type `:Commands` you should get a tree of your project commits like so:
+Anyways, if you type `:Commits` you should get a tree of your project commits like so:

 ![Commit art](./commits-art.png)